 When looking for a job, having a great resume is the starting point.
-In most cases, moving to a new country requires you to start over.
+And if you just moved to a new country, you might need to start over.
 Some might need to go back to school or even change career.
 Your success will depend on your job search strategies.
 There are job search strategies for new immigrants that you can implement to improve your chances of career success in Canada.
 This starts with the things you do before you arrive in Canada.

 Before we continue, it is important to note that the road may not be smooth.
 The truth is that most new immigrants may have a long and difficult time getting established in their chosen occupations.
 So, you may need to prepare yourself mentality.
 And this is why you need to be in a city where you have the right support.
 Your support system will go a long way in helping you on this journey.